 Plan load tests by using Apache JMeter

-In this section, you follow Tim and Mara as they explore load testing and add load tests to the pipeline.
+In this section, you'll explore load testing and learn how to add load tests to the pipeline.
 The load tests use Apache JMeter to simulate multiple users who access the web app simultaneously.
 The tests fetch the web content from the app that runs on Azure App Service in the Staging environment.

 Tim starts by bringing up the Apache JMeter user interface on a laptop.
 He runs a basic test plan.
 Then Tim and Mara export the test plan to a file that can be run from the command line.
 Finally, they add tasks to Azure Pipelines to run the load tests during Staging.